 How Often Should I Talk To My VA?

-In this episode Barbara and Matt cover a question that they are both asked all too often…”How often should I talk to my VA?”
+In this episode, Barbara and Matt cover a question that they are both asked all too often…”How often should I talk to my Virtual Assistant?”
 And if you yourself are asking this very question, then the answer is ‘start communicating more’.

 This episode is full of insights into not only how often you should communicate with your VA, but also the ways in which you can communicate effectively.